The Canal (2015) - Review

 Worth Seeing?

 The Canal doesn't do anything I haven't seen before in other films like it and I only saw the latter half of it, so I may have missed some crucial elements of the movie that make it far worse or better than I thought.
-However, what it did in the parts I saw, were done well enough to make it memorable and even better than some of its competition.
+However, what it did in the parts I saw, was done well enough to make it memorable and even better than some of its competition.

 Worth a watch.
 Available on Netflix streaming at the time of this review: May 2015 Subscribe to our